jollyjerr/knowledge/math/discrete-structures/program-verification.md

 // to do this formally you have to prove every comment and show the loop will
 // end after a finite number of iterations
 ```

+Common loop invariants include:

+1. `maximum` stores the maximum value up to the i'th element
+2. `sorted` is in sorted order up to the i'th element

+etc...